haniasita-zz/Appleify/README.md

 - Once the script is done, the provided library should have all of it's FLAC and WMA files replaced with ALAC and MP3 files, with correct folder structures and metadata

 # Notes
 - This script will not work with files who contain percentage signs or exclamation marks.
+It will detect them, but will not convert them.
 This is a limitation of Batch.
 - The "Originals" folder does not retain the original file structure of the provided folder.